 Making Compensation claims from Housing Associations

-If you are confused on how to claim compensation from your landlord, it is necessary that you seek help from housing disrepair claim solicitors.
-Whether you have suffered financial loss, damage to belongings because of a disrepair, you may have a case to claim a rent rebate from the landlord.
+If you are confused about how to claim compensation from your landlord, it is necessary that you seek help from housing disrepair claim solicitors.
+Whether you have suffered financial loss, damage to belongings because of disrepair, you may have a case to claim a rent rebate from the landlord.

-Is your rented home suffering from rat infestation or faulty electrics? broken step, gas leaks, mould and other house related defects? you may be eligible to make a claim following the procedures below;
+Is your rented home suffering from rat infestation or faulty electrics? a broken step, gas leaks, mould and other house-related defects? you may be eligible to make a claim following the procedures below;

 - Identify the type of repair – Is it an electrical fault, Gas leaks?